-The Long Beach City Prosecutor’s Office handled the case, resolving it with the Client for five years of summary probation, contingent upon the client enrolling and completing the SB-38 eighteen-month DUI outpatient program, payment of a $500 court fine plus penalties and assessments (total of $2,410), attendance at a Mothers Against Drunk Driving (MADD) Victim Impact Panel and serving 96 hours in the Los Angeles County Jail.
+The Long Beach City Prosecutor’s Office handled the case, resolving it with the Client for five years of summary, or informal, probation, contingent upon the client enrolling and completing the SB-38 eighteen-month DUI outpatient program, payment of a $500 court fine plus penalties and assessments (total of $2,410), attendance at a Mothers Against Drunk Driving (MADD) Victim Impact Panel and serving 96 hours in the Los Angeles County Jail.

 The client promptly served his time in county jail and otherwise fulfilled all his terms of probation.